josbeir/cakephp-docs-md/docs/5/en/appendices/5-0-migration-guide.md

 releases.
 Before attempting to upgrade to 5.0, first upgrade to 4.5 and resolve all deprecation warnings.

-Refer to the [/appendices/5-0-upgrade-guide](appendices/5-0-upgrade-guide.md) for step by step instructions on how to upgrade to 5.0.
+Refer to the [5.0 Upgrade Guide](../appendices/5-0-upgrade-guide.md) for step by step instructions on how to upgrade to 5.0.

 ## Deprecated Features Removed